gwochy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chgrp school hello //the script changes the grou owner

 chown vicent:staff * // changes owner to vicent and group to staff for all files and directories

+chown -h vicent:staff _hello // changes both the owner and group owner of _hello to vicent and staff respectively